bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 introduces the possibility to fix bugs in the bitcoin script language, including both pre-existing bugs as well as any potential new bugs that segwit may introduce.

+# Risks related to complexity and technical debt

+The concept of *technical debt* is that an easy fix now might cause enough difficulty and problems in the long term, that spending more time and effort now will turn out to be more economical.

+In the context of Bitcoin, there are two types of technical debt:

+ * ugly or complicated code, that can be refactored without impacting users or consensus; and
+ * poor design decisions, many of which have to be retained indefinitely, as otherwise Bitcoin users would lose access to their existing coins.

+## Avoidance

+As noted above, the segwit code has been heavily reviewed, which helps resist the introduction of technical debt at both a code and design level.

+As also noted above, segwit has multiple independent reimplementations, which helps discover any unnecessary complexity and technical debt at the point that it can still be avoided.

+In support of existing efforts to pay down technical debt by refactoring and improving the bitcoin codebase, segwit was merged as a code-only update as part of [work towards the 0.13.0 release](https://bitcoincore.org/en/meetings/2016/05/26/).

+## Mitigation

+Bitcoin already suffers from some significant design debt, and segwit is specifically designed to reduce the impact of some of this debt (notably transaction malleability, linear scaling of signature hashing, and signing of input values).

+The script versioning method provided by segwit provides an elegant way of allowing future soft-fork updates to further reduce design debt, including by fixing bugs in existing opcodes (such as CHECKMULTISIG), re-enabling disabled opcodes (such as CAT), or switching to superior verification methods (such as Schnorr signatures, or aggregate signatures).

+Generally, design debt in Bitcoin script cannot be fully paid off, as it is always possible that there are some unspent transactions paying to P2SH addresses that make use of the "ugly" functionality.
+Disabling those features would render those transactions unspendable, effectively stealing funds from users.
+Script versioning allows the "cost" of this design debt to be reduced, by partitioning such "ugly" functionality as only applicable to "old" script versions, thus allowing new development work to largely ignore the old code.